-- No special experiences: Until Disney announces the resumption of its tours (such as the Behind the Seeds tour through The Land pavilion at Epcot), you cannot book them.
+No special experiences: Until Disney announces the resumption of its tours (such as the Behind the Seeds tour through The Land pavilion at Epcot), you cannot book them.

-- No character meet and greets: The characters will be at the parks, but guests will not be able to get close and personal with them for photos, autographs, or other interactions.
-Photos taken from a distance of at least six feet will be allowed.
+- No character meet and greets: The characters are at the parks, but guests are not able to get close and personal with them for photos, autographs, or other interactions.
+Photos taken from a distance of at least six feet are allowed.

 - No Fastpass+ reservations: Before the pandemic, guests could use Disney World‘s planning app to book up to three reservations per day for rides, attractions, shows, and other experiences as early as 60 days in advance of a visit.
-However, Disney has canceled all existing FastPass+ reservations and, for now, will not allow new FastPass+ reservations to be made.
-Instead, Disney says that it will use the queue space devoted to the Fastpass+ program to manage capacity for rides and maintain social distancing among groups.
+However, Disney has canceled all existing FastPass+ reservations and, for now, is not allowing new FastPass+ reservations to be made.
+Instead, Disney says that it is using the queue space devoted to the Fastpass+ program to manage capacity for rides and maintain social distancing among groups.

 - No single-rider lines: At some attractions, Disney offers a single-rider line option that allows guests to separate from their park posses, bypass the regular standby line, and wait in what is typically a much shorter line.
 They get to fill in available seats and experience the attraction with strangers.
 To help promote social distancing, Disney has temporarily halted single-rider lines.

 - No virtual queues (except Rise of the Resistance): Because of the enormous popularity of Star Wars: Rise of the Resistance, Disney developed a virtual queue program for the attraction.
-It required guests to make reservations and receive assigned boarding groups on high-demand days (which were virtually every day after the attraction opened).
-Despite rumors that Disney would expand virtual queues for other attractions to help promote social distancing, it is suspending the program altogether.
+It requires guests to make reservations and receive assigned boarding groups on high-demand days (which were virtually every day after the attraction opened).
+Despite rumors that Disney would expand virtual queues for other attractions to help promote social distancing, it initially suspending the program altogether.
 It has since resumed issuing boarding groups for Rise, but has not expanded the program for any other attractions.

 What to Expect at Restaurants